waseemh/waseemh.github.io_F/_posts/2015-06-11-overview-truth-google-new-java-testing-framework.md

 ## Failure Strategies

 Truth has expanded test assertion beyond its traditional definition.
-An assertion in Truth is a 'test verb' which asserts on a 'subject' (a subject is the object under test, i.e: a collection, an Integer, a User object).
+An assertion in Truth is a __'test verb'__ which asserts on a __'subject'__ (a subject is the object under test, i.e: a collection, an Integer, a User object).
-Other test verbs provided by Truth are 'Assumption' and 'Expectation'.
+Other test verbs provided by Truth are __'Assumption'__ and __'Expectation'__.

 Each of these verbs defines how a test will behave upon failure, AKA __'Failure Strategy'__: